 The clone stamp tool works by sampling pixels (picture elements) or the tiny dots that make up your photoshop file.

 Images that we find on the web are typically low resolution (72-96 DPI- dots per inch), which means that the file size of the document has been optimized (made smaller) so that it can be viewed online by anyone using any web browser or even a slow dial-up modem (yep, some people still use’em).

 By choosing File-Save As from the File Menu, you may save a document in Photoshop as any number of different file types.
 A GIF (graphic interchange format) can be used for something you wish to save for higher quality, a TIF (tagged image file) is another favorite for higher file sizes.
 We will usually save our images as either a PSD (photoshop document) or a JPEG ( named by the Joint Photographic Experts Group).
 PSD’s are large files and must be optimized by the artist before used for the web, but can be kept as larger files for print.

 Images, such as photos taken by our digital cameras in class, will be a much higher resolution like 300 to 600 DPI.
 Photoshop is a raster based program and keeps track of various pieces of information about all of the dots (pixels) in your image, such as hue, saturation, and lightness.
 You can imagine how quickly these files become huge with more and more pixels jammed into each inch as resolution increases!

 In the example above you can see the individual pixels that make up the larger image.
 All photoshop documents (PSD’s) are made up of such tiny squares.

-Using the Clone Stamp Tool (S), you will sample from one area of the image by Alt clicking (holding down the Alt key while you click w the mouse) then using the Clone Stamp Tool to repair the rip in an old photograph.
+Using the Clone Stamp Tool (S), you will sample from one area of the image by Alt-clicking (holding down the Alt key while you click w the mouse) then use the Clone Stamp Tool to repair the rip in an old photograph.